🩸 Have your say on research shaping the future of sickle cell care and support – take part in two new Sickle Cell Society surveys.

 How is the schools-based research conducted?

-A week after survey completion, we will invite the participants to fill in a 5-minute feedback questionnaire to let us know if they found the resource useful and highlight any barriers they experienced in accessing, understanding and completing it.
+A week after survey completion, we will invite the participants to fill in a 5-minute feedback questionnaire to let us know if they found the resources useful and highlight any barriers they experienced in accessing, understanding and completing it.
 We will not focus on the pupils' individual responses, our aim is to gather cohort level data and analyse any patterns or trends.

 Quintile Data for NW London CAMHS usage